eranishojha/Akaunting-Square-App/README.md

 ## Installation
-For installing, please visit [https://akaunting.com/apps/square](https://akaunting.com/apps/square), then from your Akaunting dashboard and go to Settings > Square page.
+For installing, please visit <a href="https://akaunting.com/apps/square" target="_blank">https://akaunting.com/apps/square</a>, then from your Akaunting dashboard and go to **Settings > Square page**.

 ![Square Installation](./images/square-settings.png)

 ## Setting
 From this page, you can update the required settings for your app.

 ![Square Setting](./images/square-form.png)

 ### General
 In General Box, you can enable and disable the sandbox (the sandbox is for testing the payment system).
 > In a live site, the sandbox option should be disabled.

-**Access Token** - You can get the Access token from [Square](https://squareup.com/us/en) Payment site, there are two types of access tokens: the first one is for production mode, and another one is for testing(sandbox) mode.
+**Access Token** - You can get the Access token from <a href="https://squareup.com/us/en" target="_blank">Square</a> Payment site, there are two types of access tokens: the first one is for production mode, and another one is for testing(sandbox) mode.

 If Sandbox is enabled, the app will use test access token else production access token.